 Meet the Machine

-is a Ph.D. student in Art History at Bryn Mawr College, an Archivist at Fleisher Art Memorial, and freelance curator.
+is a Ph.D. candidate in Art History at Bryn Mawr College, an Archivist at Fleisher Art Memorial, and freelance curator.
 She has organized and assisted with exhibitions in Boston, New York, Philadelphia, and Virginia.
 Her research and curatorial interests engage with screen-based media and net art particularly through queer studies and material culture methodologies.
 She is originally from Virginia, and currently lives in South Philadelphia.

 Mari Elaine Lamp